Yirrkala bark petitions: History

 The Milirrpum decision had wide-ranging impacts on relations between Aboriginal people and the mining industry generally throughout Australia.
 In response to the Milirrpum decision, in 1973 the Whitlam government established the Aboriginal Land Rights Commission, headed by Justice Edward Woodward, to inquire into "the appropriate means to recognise and establish the traditional rights and interests of the Aborigines in and in relation to the land, and to satisfy in other ways the reasonable aspirations of the Aborigines to rights in or in relation to land".

 Significance

 The 1963 Yirrkala petitions were the first traditional documents prepared by Indigenous Australians recognised by the Australian Parliament, and are the first documentary recognition of Indigenous people in Australian law.
+They were also the first formal assertion of native title in Australia.